Goa Carnival 2026: Why This Local Festival Is Worth Witnessing

 - 3 min read

-If you’re born in Goa, Carnival isn’t something you plan for on a calendar.
-It’s something you feel coming.
+If you’re born in Goa, Carnival isn’t something you mark on a calendar.

 Why Carnival Matters Emotionally to Goans

-Carnival is where that balance tips, intentionally.
+Carnival is where that balance is allowed to tip, intentionally.

 What You Don’t See in Photos